 Mary Litvin is currently a resident of Florida.
 She received her R.N. from Philadelphia Hospital School of Nursing in Philadelphia, PA, her Bachelor of Arts degree in Healthcare and Administration from Ottawa University, Overland Park, KS and her Masters of Science degree in Human Resource Administration from the University of Scranton, Scranton, PA.

-Suzanne Feld is a professional nurse with over thirty years of diverse experience in many acute healthcare organizations.
-Her passion for improving healthcare quality and patient safety led to her employment with The Joint Commission (TJC) as a nurse surveyor in the hospital program for more than seven years.
+Suzanne Feld is a professional nurse with thirty-nine years of diverse experience in acute healthcare organizations.
+Her passion for improving healthcare quality and patient safety led to her employment with The Joint Commission (TJC) as a nurse surveyor in the hospital program.
 Additionally, Suzanne spent a 10-month professional fellowship working in The Joint Commission central office dedicated to the redesign of the accreditation survey process, Shared Visions New Pathways.

-Prior to joining The Joint Commission, Ms. Feld held a multitude of diverse positions in the field of healthcare quality and safety.
-She served as the Vice President and Chief Operating Officer of Peri-Operative Services at both small and large and small acute care hospitals; Director of Accreditation, Patient Safety, and Performance Improvement; and served as a member of the Office of the Air Force Inspector General (IG) where she developed performance measurement standards for hospitals and ambulatory clinics and surveyed numerous medical treatment facilities throughout the country.
+Prior to joining The Joint Commission, Ms. Feld held leadership positions in the field of healthcare quality and safety.
+She served as the Vice President and Chief Operating Officer of Peri-Operative Services and Central Sterile Processing in acute care hospitals; Vice President of Accreditation, Patient Safety, and Performance Improvement; and Director of Outpatient Services/Family Practice; and served as a member of the Office of the Air Force Inspector General (IG) where she developed performance measurement standards for hospitals and ambulatory clinics and surveyed numerous medical treatment facilities throughout the country.
 Additionally, Ms. Feld served as a consultant to the United States Secretary of Defense for Health Affairs.